 UI is now 15-0 in November under head coach John Groce.
 Overall, the Illini basketball program has won their last 26 games in the month of November.

 “Without Tracy Abrams we probably don’t get it done.
 He willed us to a win.
 He’s a big part of what we do,” Groce said after the last Illini basketball game, a very ugly home win over Low-Major IPFW.

 They take on Georgia Tech in an important road contest in the Big Ten/ACC Challenge in a couple hours.
 Illinois are slight underdogs to slight favorites, depending on who you talk to...

 Illini basketball Media Day was Wednesday which means it’s time to preview the season.
 The great thing about Media Days are the ability to bring up just about any topic and talk about anything.
 The bad side of Media Days are the press conferences are more cliche and predictable than at any point of the entire season.

 Everyone is “just excited to get going” with a “great group of guys.”
 Everyone is undefeated on Media Day.
 That said Illini basketball tips-off with a scrimmage in six days, an exhibition in 13 days and the season opener versus Alabama State on Friday November 9th.

-College Gameday set up shop this morning at Lakeside Field on the Northwestern
+ESPN College Gameday set up shop this morning at Lakeside Field on the Northwestern University campus in Evanston.

 I love College Gameday, but the best part of it, in my opinion, would be the signs.